jl-wearing/movie-recommendation-remote/README.md

 ```

 **Takeaway:** the classifier recommends movies correctly about **three quarters**
-of the time — matching the book.
+of the time.
 But remember the class imbalance: ~83% of users
-liked the target movie, so a naïve "always predict like" baseline would already
+liked the target movie, so a naive "always predict like" baseline would already
 score ~83% accuracy. **71.6% accuracy alone is therefore misleading**, which is
 exactly why the next section digs into precision, recall, F1 and AUC.

 ### 5. Evaluating classification performance

-`src/evaluate.py` computes the metrics that survive class imbalance.
+src/evaluate.py computes the metrics that survive class imbalance.
 The
 confusion matrix on the 686-sample test set:

 ![Confusion matrix](images/confusion_matrix.png)